erictapen/prisoner-dilemma-neuro/README.md

 ```
 java -jar target/prisoner-dilemma-neuro-VERSION.jar
 ```
+In order to change settings, modify the file `src/main/java/Settings.java` and rebuild.
 ## Windows
 Unfortunately, I don't have a step-by-step solution here.
 You might get it running using Maven.
 If you got a working solution, please create a Pull Request!